BubbuDert249/crossui/README.md

 # CrossUI
-A Python UI script for Windows, macOS, Linux, Android, iOS and Pyodide <br>
+A Python UI script for Windows, macOS, Linux, Android, iOS, Pyodide and Brython <br>
 Supports: <br>
 Python 3 or newer on Windows, macOS and Linux (X11 or Wayland required) <br>
 PyDroid 3 or newer on Android (Kivy required) <br>